Your Last Chance to Become a Filer and Be Included in the FBR's Active Income Taxpayers List

 As per tax laws in Pakistan, any person who purchases a plot, house or vehicle has to pay double the amount of income tax at the time of purchase if he is not a “filer.”

 A "filer" is a person whose name exists on the Active Taxpayers List (ATL) updated by the FBR on every Monday.
 The Active Taxpayers List is updated on the basis of income tax returns filed by the taxpayers.
-For example, if you file your tax return for tax year 2016 on Tuesday, your name will be included in the Active Taxpayers’ List on the coming Monday.
+For example, if you file your tax return for tax year 2016 on Tuesday, your name will be included in the Active Taxpayers’ List on the following Monday.
 The list of active taxpayers is updated by FBR on Monday.
 There are complaints that banks' data is not updated until Tuesday, which is quite unfair.

 The other big loss associated with non-filing of a return is that you have lost your claim of refund, as the taxes deducted on purchase of vehicle and immovable properties, in most of the cases, are adjustable.
 If you are a non-resident Pakistani, you are not liable to pay any tax on your income earned abroad.
 This means that while filing the return you can claim refund of tax paid on properties/vehicles.